Rjesh2006/GENERAL_keyword.md/Cloud_computing.md

 13.**Virtual Desktop Infrastructure**

-- This is virtualization technology that hosts a desktop operating system on a virtual machine.
-It’s also called server-based computing. -
+This is virtualization technologythat hosts a desktop operating system on a virtual machine.
+It’s also called server-based computing.